QuazChick/bedrock-wiki/docs/commands/display-entities.md

 ---
-title: FMBE: A New Way to Create Display Entities
+title: FMBE - A New Way to Create Display Entities
 category: Techniques
 mention:
     - BedrockCommands